Robert Smith Vance

-Robert Smith Vance (May 10, 1931 – December 16, 1989) was a United States circuit judge of the United States Court of Appeals for the Fifth Circuit and later the United States Court of Appeals for the Eleventh Circuit.
+Robert Smith Vance (May 10, 1931 – December 16, 1989) was a United States circuit judge of the United States Court of Appeals for the Fifth Circuit.
+He was later the United States Court of Appeals for the Eleventh Circuit in 1981 until his assassination in 1989.

 He was one of three 20th-century United States federal court judges assassinated because of his judicial service.